spessasus/soundfont-proposals/default_modulators.md

 ### Default modulator behavior
 The behavior is simple: The DMOD chunk replaces all the default modulators.

-The default modulator list is altered at load time, and then it acts exactly like the default SF2 modulator list.
+The default modulator list is replaced at load time, and then it acts exactly like the default SF2 modulator list.
+If the DMOD chunk is present but empty, the bank has no default modulators

 If there is no DMOD chunk, the default soundfont modulators shall be applied.